ibm-cloud-docs/EventStreams/eventstreams150.md

 # Migrating {{site.data.keyword.mql}} to Kafka
 {: #migrate_mqlight}

-Here are some key considerations for migrating applications from the {{site.data.keyword.mql}} API to the Apache Kafka API.
+So you'd like to migrate your applications from the {{site.data.keyword.mql}} API to the Apache Kafka API?
+Here are some key considerations to bear in mind.

 For many use cases, Kafka provides all the capabilities (and more) of the {{site.data.keyword.mql}} API.
 Kafka offers a richer feature set, higher performance, and scalability than the {{site.data.keyword.mql}} API.
 If you are porting an application consider whether a slightly higher investment in code change would allow you to access this in the future.